taosdata/TDengine/docs/en/12-taos-sql/02-database.md

 - PRECISION: specifies the precision at which a database records timestamps.
 Enter ms for milliseconds, us for microseconds, or ns for nanoseconds.
 The default value is ms.
 - REPLICA: specifies the number of replicas that are made of the database.
 Enter 1 or 3.
 The default value is 1.
 The value of the REPLICA parameter cannot exceed the number of dnodes in the cluster.
 - RETENTIONS: specifies the retention period for data aggregated at various intervals.
 For example, RETENTIONS 15s:7d,1m:21d,15m:50d indicates that data aggregated every 15 seconds is retained for 7 days, data aggregated every 1 minute is retained for 21 days, and data aggregated every 15 minutes is retained for 50 days.
 You must enter three aggregation intervals and corresponding retention periods.
-- STRICT: specifies whether strong data consistency is enabled.
-The default value is off.
-  - on: Strong consistency is enabled and implemented through the Raft consensus algorithm.
-In this mode, an operation is considered successful once it is confirmed by half of the nodes in the cluster.
-  - off: Strong consistency is disabled.
-In this mode, an operation is considered successful when it is initiated by the local node.
 - WAL_LEVEL: specifies whether fsync is enabled.
 The default value is 1.
   - 1: WAL is enabled but fsync is disabled.
   - 2: WAL and fsync are both enabled.